The complete HSP Framework

 The HSP System Scan helps identify which system layer is likely to have the greatest influence on a recurring pattern.

-The scan does not look at who you are, but at what is active in your system: input, meaning, rules, activation, resource allocation, capacity, protection, rollback and update readiness.
+The scan does not look at who you are, but at what is active in your system: input, meaning, operating rules and learned system logic, activation, resource allocation, capacity and choice space, protection as possible output function, rollback and update readiness.

 Not: “What is wrong with me?”